How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 (fig. 18.7e)

-This refers to deleting more than one CCi entry.
+This refers to deleting multiple CCI entries.
 Here is how to do this;

 STEP 2: Click ‘Delete Selected’ on the operations drop-down list as in fig. 18.8a below.